 Environmental Management System (EMS)

-Our environmental management policy declares an active commitment to address environmental challenges facing society, including not only preventing environmental pollution but also building circular economies, delivering carbon neutrality, reducing environmental impacts, protecting water resources and conserving biodiversity as key management challenges.
+Our environmental management policy declares an active commitment to environmental challenges facing society, including not only preventing environmental pollution but also building circular economies, delivering carbon neutrality, reducing environmental impacts, protecting water resources and conserving biodiversity as key management challenges.
 Under this policy we are striving to improve our environmental performance.

 Environmental Management Policy